UKCloud/documentation/articles/openstack/ostack-how-configure-ipsec-vpn.md

 ---
-title: How to configure IPsec VPN in OpenStack | UKCloud Ltd
+title: How to configure IPsec VPN in OpenStack
 description: Provides instructions for deploying an instance into your OpenStack project to function as a VPN endpoint
 services: openstack
 author: Sue Highmoor